St Padarn's Church, Llanbadarn Fawr: The nave

 The nave, which is aisleless, was formerly known as the Capel Hir (Long Chapel).
 The pews in the nave are by Seddon and are of pitch pine with pegged tenon joints.
 The stonework is almost all nineteenth century to the nave south wall, less so elsewhere.

 The nave roof becomes increasingly elaborate towards the chancel.
 The nave roof is of eight by twelve panels, boarded with bosses and brattished wall plates.

 The ancient font by the west door dates from the twelfth century, and has an arcaded basin.
 The plain pointed arch forms the only ornament on the font, which has an octagonal ashlar shaft now mounted on a platform, and supporting the octagonal basin.
 Unfortunately the font has been subject to extensive and clumsy repair.
-Unusually, it is made of Purbeck marble, which is normally found in churches in south and eastern England; the only other example in Wales is in St David's Cathedral.
+Unusually, it is made of Purbeck marble, which is normally found in churches in south and eastern England; the only other example in Wales is in St Davids Cathedral.
 Documentary evidence suggests that the massive stem dates from at least the nineteenth century, and stylistic evidence suggests that it is probably a lot earlier; the font basin itself is undoubtedly ancient.
 Seddon's restoration work in the church commenced in 1869, and included dismantling the font.
 He carefully cleaned and stored the stonework, and re-erected it on new platform of Radyr conglomerate stone.
 Radyr Stone is a Triassic breccia used widely for decorative work in the Cardiff area, including Llandaff Cathedral, Cardiff Docks and in the bridges of the Taff Vale Railway.
 The font previously stood on a three step platform, in the same position as it now stands.
 The font cover is nineteenth century, in oak and wrought iron.

 In contrast to the antiquity of the font – probably the oldest piece visible in the church, aside from the Celtic crosses – the pulpit dates from 1879.
-It was presented by the Bishop of St David's (the scholarly Basil Jones, bishop 1874–1897), in memory of his mother.
+It was presented by the Bishop of St Davids (the scholarly Basil Jones, bishop 1874–1897), in memory of his mother.
 It is in Beer stone ashlar Gothic, formed of a drum with two cusped panels with carved stone reliefs of Saints John and Paul by Hugh Stannus, with square rosettes and leaf-carving in spandrels flanking, and a Gothic column with a large capital for a book rest.
 Opposite this is the usual brass eagle lectern.
 Both pulpit and lectern are placed in the archway between crossing and nave.

 The nave and transept light fittings are by George Pace and date from the 1960s.